inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ### Architectural Change Impact Protocol v1.0
 *Objective:* To prevent cascading failures after a major architectural change (e.g., ORM migration, auth system swap).
 1.  **Identify Impact Radius:** Before beginning work, identify all code files and services that directly or indirectly depend on the system being changed.
-2.  **Create Systemic Test Plan:** Create a test plan that explicitly includes verification steps for *every single file* within the impact radius identified in step 1.
+2.  **Create SystemicTest Plan:** Create a test plan that explicitly includes verification steps for *every single file* within the impact radius identified in step 1.
 3.  **Proactive Refactoring:** During implementation, if a file in the impact radius is only partially updated, proactively update the *entire file* to be consistent with the new architecture, even if it is outside the immediate scope of the task.
 Do not leave latent bugs.
 4.  **Verify End-to-End:** After code changes are complete, testing must include a full, end-to-end user flow that touches all affected components (e.g., user signup -> profile completion -> job submission -> admin view).